Evolving West Toronto Junction

 Development would pick up in the 1850s.
 In May 1852, Grand Trunk announced its intentions to build a railroad from Toronto through the villages of Weston and Georgetown.
-The railway opened for service in 1856, extending past Georgetown through Guelph and Kitchener before reaching Stratford and London.
+The railway opened for service in 1856, extending past Georgetown through Guelph and Kitchener (then known as Berlin) before reaching Stratford and London.
 The population of Kitchener, Guelph and Georgetown all increased dramatically as a result of the rail connections for freight and passengers between London and Toronto, although the line itself was soon overshadowed by other main lines operating between London and Toronto (via Cambridge and Brantford).
 As Grand Trunk well on hard financial times during and after the First World War, it was soon absorbed by Canadian National.
 As Canadian National owned the tracks operating between London and Toronto via Brantford and Oakville, the route via Kitchener and Georgetown became known as the North Main Line.

 An Evolving Commuter Run